How to Set Up a Microsoft Teams Meeting for First-Time Users

 How to start a Microsoft Teams meeting

-You can set up your Microsoft Teams meeting either through the Teams app or Microsoft Outlook.
+You can start a Microsoft Teams meeting either through the Teams app or Microsoft Outlook.

 The meeting looks the same both ways.

 You can decide which you want to use based on what makes the most sense to your company.

 Microsoft is all about making meetings flexible so there are four ways that you can launch a discussion with your team:

 - Ad-hoc meetings: Created by clicking the Meet now button to get everyone involved in a conversation as quickly as possible.